moccbc/learn-nvim/content/101/lua-intro.md

 ## Meta tables

-This is an avanced topic that I wish I didn't have to mention but Neovim uses them in a few places.
+This is an advanced topic that I wish I didn't have to mention but Neovim uses them in a few places.
 So here we are.

 A meta table is a lua table that redefines the behavior of certain operations.
 Let me show you one.